johnrees/eu-referendum/README.md

 Subtitle files from various broadcasts related to the referendum.

+## exchange-rates/

+Global currency exchange rates from the days surrounding the referendum.

 ### More data sources to be added soon

 I'll remove any data if requested, but I feel this is too important not to be shared.